 We know some parts of our website are not fully accessible:

 We've worked hard to make our content accessible.
 We also offer a self-service file converter, SensusAccess.
 It converts files into digital Braile, audio, ebook and images into text-based formats.
-For other formats, please see our askalibrarian service for contact oprions and response times.
+For other formats, please see our askalibrarian service for contact options and response times.

 We're always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we're not meeting accessibility requirements, please contact Phil Jones, Head of Content and Discovery via askalibrarian.